2021–22 St. Cloud State Huskies men's ice hockey season

-The 2021–22 St. Cloud State Huskies men's ice hockey season was the 87th season of play for the program.
-They represented St. Cloud State University in the 2021–22 NCAA Division I men's ice hockey season and for the 9th season in the National Collegiate Hockey Conference (NCHC).
-They were coached by Brett Larson, in his fourth season, and played their home games at Herb Brooks National Hockey Center.
+The 2021–22 St. Cloud State Huskies men's ice hockey season was the 87th season of play for the program, the 25th at the Division I level and the 9th in the NCHC conference.
+The Huskies represented St. Cloud State University and were coached by Brett Larson, in his 4th season.

 Season

 After reaching the championship game for the first time in program history, St. Cloud entered this season hoping to return and complete the job.
 The Huskies returned most of the men from the year before and lost none of the principle players, giving them a leg-up in the teamwork department.
 They retained the high ranking from the end of 2021 as they began the season and did so in tremendous fashion, scoring 12 goals in the season opener.
 While it did come against St. Thomas, a team that was playing its first game at the Division I level, it was still an impressive start.
 The second week could not have been a bigger contrast as the Huskies faced the #1 team in the nation, Minnesota State.
 St. Cloud acquitted itself well with a split, a feat that repeated the next week against #4 Minnesota.
 After a sweep of Wisconsin, St. Cloud found itself as the #1 ranked team and set about proving that they were worth of the honor.

 A loss in mid-November caused the team to slip down to #2 but the Huskies took a bigger hit when they were swept by a surprising Western Michigan squad just before Thanksgiving.
 After following with another split, the Huskies fell out of the top-5 for the first time and entered the winter break with a solid but unspectacular record.
 St. Cloud was, however, the beneficiary of playing in the toughest conference in the nation.
 With their good non-conference mark, the team could afford a few losses and still earn a return to the national tournament.

 After coming back with a sweep of Bemidji State, St. Cloud's season was put on hold due to positive COVID-19 tests that forced several games around the country to be delayed or cancelled.
 They didn't get back onto the ice until late-January and, though the Huskies played well in their return, the extra time off appeared to have taken the jam out of their game.
 St. Cloud went through a 6-game streak without a win and plummeted in the conference standings.
 Three ties during that run prevented them from falling out of postseason contention, but they found themselves on the edge by mid-February.
 A good weekend against WMU helped arrest their slide but they were back in trouble after losing two to Omaha.